Gold-Team-Projects/Garnet/README.md

 ### Messaging examples
 Client A wants to send the message "Hello" to Client B.
-Client A has a GID of 62@0000-0001.
+Client A has a GID of `62@0000-0001`.
 This address contains 2 pieces of information:
 - `62`: This is the local identifier, which is used to to find a specific client out of all the ones connected to the target GSP.
 - `0000-0001`: This is the global identifier.
 It it used to find the GSP that the client belongs to.
+Client B has a GID of `34@0000-0025`, meaning it is the 34th client belonging to GSP

 ## Terms
 ### Node